srikanta2192/scoped-app/README.md

-## these are the options specificed the Maven release build.  you can override this options by specificing them	in your pom
+### these are the options specificed the Maven release build.  you can override this options by specifying them	in your pom

 	def opts = [
 	    branchFilterIncludes: env.MULTIBRANCH_FILTER_INCLUDES ?: "paris orlando newyork madrid london kingston master secops-dev dev stable PR-* pr/* project/* story/* feature/*",